The structure of this guide

 In fact, growing hemp is actually beneficial to the soil, the same way a forest is.
 Hemp plants have strong and deep roots that prevent the soil from erosion and remove toxins.

-Aesthetically speaking, today’s technology allow to turn hemp fibres into linen-like fabric while keeping its properties.
+Aesthetically speaking, today’s technology allows turning hemp fibres into linen-like fabric while keeping its properties.
 It can also be blended with cotton for a softer feel.

-In addition of being very eco-friendly to grow and manufacture, hemp makes a very durable (better than cotton), biodegradable and healthy fabric.
+In addition to being very eco-friendly to grow and manufacture, hemp makes a very durable (better than cotton), biodegradable and healthy fabric.